 The building is named after Dr. Mark E. Putnam, a former Vice President of the Dow Corporation and a member of the Albion College Board of Trustees.
 The top floor of the building houses faculty offices, research labs for analytical and physical chemistry, and an analytical chemistry teaching lab.
 The second floor has three "Enhanced Classrooms" with fixed projectors for computers, DVDs, and a port to plug in additional equipment.

 The department is continually upgrading its instrumentation through Albion College equipment funds and recent grants from such organizations as the NSF, the Pittsburgh Conference Foundation, the Dow Foundation, and the Culpepper Foundation.
-Instrumentation includes two Gas Chromatography-Mass Spectrometers, a fluorescence spectrometer, two Fourier Transform Infrared Spectrometers, macroscale microwave reactor, four diode array UV-VIS spectrometers (one with fiber-optic dip probe), a 60 MHz Fourier Transform Nuclear Magnetic Resonance Spectrometer, and HPLC, GC, and IC chromatographs.
-The department also has an extensive collection of pH and specific ion electrodes, field conductivity measurement systems, two autotitrators, and a mercury dropping electrode/amperometric system.
+Instrumentation includes two Gas Chromatography-Mass Spectrometers, a fluorescence spectrometer, two Fourier Transform Infrared Spectrometers (with ATR sampling), macroscale microwave reactor, six diode array UV-VIS spectrometers, and HPLC, GC, and IC chromatographs.
+Biochemistry is outfitted with a biochromatography system, UV/Vis - fluoresence microplate reader, among other standard equipment, The department also has an extensive collection of pH and specific ion electrodes, field conductivity measurement systems, two autotitrators, and a mercury dropping electrode/amperometric system.

 Department and science instrumentation is enhanced by the Dow Analytical Science Laboratory made possible by a donation from the Herbert H. and Grace A. Dow Foundation in 2001.
-This interdisciplinary instrument facility is housed in the Norris Science Center and contains several pieces of instrumentation such as a 400MHz Nuclear Magnetic Resonance spectrometer, liquid chromatograph/mass spectrometer, X-ray diffraction and a fluorescence lifetime spectrometer.
+This interdisciplinary instrument facility is housed in the Norris Science Center and contains several pieces of instrumentation such as a 400MHz Nuclear Magnetic Resonance spectrometer, liquid chromatograph/mass spectrometer, ICP-AES, X-ray diffraction, a high resolution UV/Vis spectrometer, and a fluorescence lifetime spectrometer.

 All of the equipment is used in both teaching and research laboratories across disciplines.
 Many of the instruments are introduced to the students in the first or second years of the chemistry curriculum.